 The safety of the staff and contractors who work in the stainless steel industry is a key priority.
 Today, the industry’s safety performance is at benchmark levels worldwide.
 The HSE Committee collects and spreads information on safety in the industry.

 ISSF is the voice of the world stainless steel industry, ensuring that its views are presented in a forceful, consistent and coordinated way to policymakers, the business and financial communities and the general public.
 Accurate and up-to-date information and statistics are essential tools to achieve this aim.

 Through its Committee on Economics and Statistics, ISSF collects detailed economic and statistical data on the stainless steel sector.
 The information is disseminated to ISSF members, to the industry, and to the general public via media contacts around the world, the worldstainless.org website, and the worldstainless Extranet.

 The Long Products Committee focuses on product-specific issues.
 This includes market statistics and market development activities for long products.
 Both of these areas require long product specialists.
 The Long Products Committee cooperates with other ISSF committees for stainless steel or product-neutral issues (such as health and environment, general statistics and certain market sector analyses).

 The annual conference of ISSF is held each year, normally in May.
 The conference brings together the heads of the world’s major stainless steel enterprises and national and regional associations.
 Approximately 90 chairmen, chief executive officers and other senior managers of ISSF member companies attend.
-The next annual conference, ISSF-23, will be held in Chicago, USA in May 2019.
+The next annual conference, ISSF-24, will be held in Brussels, Belgium in May 2020.
 Previous ISSF conferences have been held in: